 ORC11l.
 Across all of the organizations/practices implementing the [INSERT STRATEGY FROM ORC11] strategy, how many fixed physical locations is the strategy being implementing in?
 [PROGRAMMER: 0-100 NUMBER FIELD]

+ORC11lb.
+What is the implementation status of the [INSERT STRATEGY FROM ORC11] strategy?
+Please select implementation status based on the strategy-specific guidance in the ORCCAT SOP for Menu 3.

+Partially implemented

+Fully implemented

+Neither

+ORC11lc.
+[IF ORC11lb=3] Please briefly explain why the strategy is neither partially nor fully implemented.
+[PROGRAMMER: OPEN-ENDED FIELD WITH 10000-CHARACTER LIMIT]

 ORC11m.
 Is the [INSERT STRATEGY FROM ORC11] strategy being delivered by mobile outreach?

 Yes